This is a mashup of a couple of red wine jelly recipes. I like it so much that I’m posting it.

 - 4 cups sugar

-In the meantime, bring the wine, lemon juice and pectin to the boil in a large stainless steel pan, stirring frequently.
+- Bring the wine, lemon juice and pectin to the boil in a large stainless steel pan, stirring frequently.